 On July 5, 2019, the FSDC Directors filed a notice of appeal to the Supreme Court of Queensland where the review will be held by the court on August 28, 2019.
-The appeal in this matter has been set down for hearing on October 24, 2019.
+The appeal was subsequently set down for hearing on October 24, 2019 where the court of appeal has reserved its judgement with no indication of the timing of judgement being handed down.